listenToRipley/python/Notes/Django.md

 After your changes have been applied, restart your server and you will need to apply the newly created content to be migrated by running `python manage.py migrate`.
 After this has been applied, you should now see the content in the database.

+Don't modify the file name that are automatically generated.

 ##### Files

 ###### __init__